CoinSwap-Space/matapro-c3-plugin/README.md

 ## Downloads

-The Metapro Plugin addon is available for download along with project examples.
-(TODO: Add the download links)
+The Metapro Plugin addons are available in builds directory.

 ### Properties